Buket12345/climbing-ifsc-dsa210/README.md

 Climbing is a sport that combines physical strength, technique, problem-solving, and mental focus.
 In competition climbing particularly in IFSC World Cup events, athletes face routes designed to test their endurance, precision, and adaptability under time pressure.

 This project investigates whether economic factors at the country level, specifically GDP per capita, are associated with better competitive outcomes in professional climbing.
 In this project, GDP per capita is used to represent the economic resources available in each athlete’s home country.
+GDP per capita in this study is measured in PPP (constant 2021 international dollars), which adjusts for both differences in cost of living between countries and inflation over time.
+This allows for a fairer comparison of countries’ real economic conditions across different years.
 By merging this dataset with the IFSC competition results using the athletes’ nationality, the analysis investigates whether climbers from wealthier countries tend to achieve better and more consistent competition results.

 # Motivation